bczsalba/ekreta-docs-v3/README.md

 )
 ```
 ### Important notes:
-- datumTol is an optional parameter, without it the server returns all.
+- `datumTol` is an optional parameter, without it the server returns all.
-- I only have `"irasbeli_temazaro_dolgozat"` as a type, but logically there should be stuff like `"szobeli_feleles"` and others.
+- I only have `irasbeli_temazaro_dolgozat` as a type, but logically there should be stuff like `szobeli_feleles` and others.

 **Response from server:**